 - Note that the approximate nutrition info is for the simple classic watermelon juice.

-This watermelon juice recipe from the archives (April 2012) has been republished and updated on 29 April 2021.
+This watermelon juice recipe from the archives first published in April 2012 has been republished and updated on April 2021.